mangfu1231/academic-my_website/content/authors/admin/_index.md

 # - Visitors
 ---

 Chaowei Wang is a Ph.D. student majoring in Computer Science at the University of Texas at Arlington.
-He is currently advised by Professor Ming Li to develop novel applications for social good.
+His research is currently advised by Professor Ming Li to develop novel applications for social good.